peterparker303e24/FreelanceSociety/Documentation/Tutorials/DoubleHashTask/DoubleHashTask.md

 The checkbox with text "I have have read the ethics requirements and my submission does not violate any of the ethics requirements." checks that the user acknowledges that they have not violated any ethics in the process of creating the task.
 Select the checkbox so that is displays the checked symbol.

-Download the ZIP file [here](https://raw.githubusercontent.com/peterparker303e24/Base/main/Tasks/HashTasks/22e5594e977f215c69be7c0bd8254a0fe8a61e21014e11ebceb97ed17695952b/Task.zip), select the "Upload Zip File" button, and select the downloaded file.
+Download the ZIP file [here](https://raw.githubusercontent.com/peterparker303e24/Base/main/Tasks/DoubleHashTasks/22e5594e977f215c69be7c0bd8254a0fe8a61e21014e11ebceb97ed17695952b/Task.zip) (open the link in a new tab), select the "Upload Zip File" button, and select the downloaded file.
 This upload will automatically set the "Task Hash" input value so it matches the actual Task.zip file keccak256 hash.
 The ZIP file should be uploaded within your base route with the path "Tasks/HashTasks/22e5594e977f215c69be7c0bd8254a0fe8a61e21014e11ebceb97ed17695952b/Task.zip".

 With all task data input set, the "Add Hash Task" button will now be enabled.
 Select this button and confirm the transaction to add the hash task to the blockchain.
 You will be redirected to the View Tasks page and the recent tasks will shortly populate the page.
 Select "View Task" with the task that has the matching "Manager Address" of your account.
-You will be redirected to the Hash Task page where you can view the task blockchain data, add funds to the task reward, withdraw funds of an incomplete task, and view the task data conditions.
+You will be redirected to the Double Hash Task page where you can view the task blockchain data, add funds to the task reward, withdraw funds of an incomplete task, and view the task data conditions.
 You can now use this newly created task for completion.

 ### Complete The Double Hash Task